kwaldenphd/pandas-intro/README.md

 79. This `read_` prefix can be used with other structured data file formats, as we'll explore with JSON later.

-80. ther parsing functions in `pandas`:
+80. Other parsing functions in `pandas`:
 - `read_fwf`: fixed-width data with no delimiter
 - `read_clipboard`: reads in data from clipboard
 - `read_excel`: reads in data from `.xls` or `.xlsx` files